Refutation of the

 what will prove to be another trivial as well as questionable reductio, that

-the proposition "there are necessary feeble (finite) beings" is
+the proposition "there are necessary finite beings" is

 internally inconsistent.
 However: